bczernecki/climate/README.md

 ## Acknowledgment

-Ogimet.com, University of Wyoming, and Institute of Meteorology and Water Management - National Research Institute (IMGW-PIB), National Oceanic & Atmospheric Agency (NOAA) - Earth System Research Laboratory, Global Monitoring Division and Integrated Surface Hourly (NOAA ISH) are the sources of the data.
+Ogimet.com, University of Wyoming, and Institute of Meteorology and Water Management - National Research Institute (IMGW-PIB), National Oceanic & Atmospheric Administration (NOAA) - Earth System Research Laboratory, Global Monitoring Division and Integrated Surface Hourly (NOAA ISH) are the sources of the data.

 ## Contribution